-Bahrain’s currency is called the dinar (دينار Dīnār Baḥrainī), abbreviated BHD (or BD for short).
-The unit of money for the currency in Bahrain is called the dinar and is divided into 1000 fils (فلس).
+Bahrain’s currency is the dinar (دينار Dīnār Baḥrainī).
+Abbreviated It as BHD (or BD for short).
+This unit of money for the currency in Bahrain is the dinar.
+Then dinars are divided into 1000 fils (فلس).
 Photo of Bahraini currency below.

 The Bahrain Dinar is the 2nd highest valued currency unit in the world.
 Trivia: what’s the highest?
 Answer at the bottom of this page.

-Current exchange rate for Bahrain currency in US Dollars is found here.
-So during my trip, 1 BHD was worth 2.65 USD (one USD was worth $0.38 during my 2011 trip).
+The current exchange rate for Bahrain currency in US Dollars is here.
+For example, BHD is worth 2.65 USD (one USD was worth $0.38 (2011 trip).
 This should be rather consistent as the Bahraini Dinar is pegged to the US dollar.

 |From Google Finance:||USD AUD CAD CHF EUR GBP HKD JPY|